Leaply programme

 ✔ Offers personalised plans tailored to your individual needs and goals.

-✔ You can choose how long you would like to spend each day, starting from 5 minutes up to 20 minutes plus.
+✔ You can choose how long you'd like to spend on the course each day, starting from 5 minutes up to 20 minutes plus.

 ✔ Exercises progress from basic to more sophisticated.